safdar-azeem/prisma-sharding/docs/studio-host-architecture.md

   might put an environment badge or a tenant picker there.
 - `StudioProps.onPendingChangesChange` — reports unsaved staged inserts and edits.
 Any host that can navigate away from a Studio session needs this to avoid silently discarding work.
+- `StudioProps.tableGrouping` — a single boolean that groups the sidebar table list by the prefix table names share.
+Generic by construction: groups and labels are derived from the schema being viewed, with no prefix vocabulary in the library, so it is useful to any embedder with a large schema rather than to sharded projects specifically.

 Everything else uses contracts Studio already published: `createStudioBFFClient` with `customPayload` for host context, `createPostgresAdapter` over that client, and Studio's